 While there are many varieties of peaches, basically there are two types: If a peach is “freestone,” it means the stone falls right off of the flesh when it’s cut.
 A “clingstone” or cling peach’s flesh will stick to the pit.

 Freestones are larger, juicier, sweeter, and more comfortable to work with since the pit pops right out of a ripe peach.
 Many store-bought yellow and white peaches fall into this category.
 The most famous freestone peaches are Georgia and Palisade peaches

 Clingstone peaches—peaches that are harder to pit because the pit firmly adheres to the flesh—are mostly used for canning.

 Fresh peaches are abundantly available throughout North America starting in late July through September.

 Is it ripe?

-Peaches are categorized as “climacteric fruit.”
+Peaches are “climacteric fruit.”
 That means that peaches will ripen (get softer and sweeter) after they are harvested.
 Other fruits, for example, grapes, cherries, strawberries, and raspberries are “non-climacteric fruit”; once harvested, they never ripen further.